viv-garot/scripts-go-travis/README.md

 # scripts-go
-Create a golang program that prints hello in a Vagrant box with travis-ci CI checking the built program print hello successfully
+Create a golang program that prints hello in a Vagrant box with travis-ci checking the built program prints hello successfully

 ### Pre-requirements